 Last week, we were honoured to meet with two of our 2017 scholarship recipients, Destiny Kynuna (Wavelength International Travel Award recipient) and Rachel Clifford (Wavelength International Elective Scholarship recipient) and to hear about the impact and opportunities the scholarships have provided for them.

-Wavelength Scholarship recipients Rachel Clifford (left) and Destiny Kynuna (right) with our Business Improvement Consultant and blog contributor, Camilla Mutton (middle).
+Wavelength Scholarship recipients Rachel Clifford (left) and Destiny Kynuna (right) with our Business Improvement Consultant, Camilla Mutton (middle).

 The Wavelength International Indigenous Travel Award helped Destiny to travel back to her indigenous community in Queensland during her academic year.
 During her travel back home, she had the opportunity to resource and also encourage other students in her community to consider a degree and career in medicine.

 Destiny witnessed the challenges of alcohol abuse in the communities she grew up around and developed a keen interest in specialising in Psychiatry and focusing on Addiction.
 She is truly inspired by some of Australia’s leading Indigenous doctors and would like to practice back in the town she grew up in after she graduates.

 The Wavelength International Elective Scholarship supported Rachel during her 8-week elective placement in an Indigenous community during her 6th year of medical school.
 Rachel told us about her placement in Alice Springs and explained how this hands-on experience helped give her invaluable skills on how to work respectfully and effectively with Indigenous Australians.
 Working in Alice Springs and in regional NSW in Coffs Harbour fuelled Rachel’s love of Rural Medicine.
 She is starting her internship in Emergency Medicine in the new year on the Central Coast and is considering doing more placements in regional or rural areas of Australia in the future.